 Applicants must have a PhD, an excellent publication record, and the ability to attract research funding.
 It is essential that applicants have the enthusiasm and commitment required to contribute to the further development of the research standing of the Department of Informatics, and to make a full contribution to teaching and administrative activities.

-The selection process will include a panel interview and a presentation.
+The selection process will include a presentation and a panel interview.
 The candidates will have the opportunity to meet members of the department on the presentation day.
-Presentations are scheduled to be held on 07/10/2019 and interviews on 08/10/2019.
+Presentations are scheduled to be held on 17 March 2020 and interviews on 18 March 2020.